jwolstenholme/pimp-my-ci/README.md

 * Full control over each LED - all colours, all brightness levels
 * A set of LED animations are available (many more are possible)
 * Can play a sound (or a random selection from a group of sounds) for each pipleline event - start/end build, success, failure, etc
-* Ready to go Jenkins support
+* Jenkins support ready - more on the way!
 * Way **less hassle and cost** than some of the existing build lights..
 The entire kit - including the Pi - should only be a bit over $100
 * No need for a cumbersome dedicated monitor and all that goes along with it